sammcj/ender-configs/ender-5-s1/README.md

 - S=(78.8-39.9)2.5=97.25% - shrinkage %
   - Take inverse of this one and scale models by this amount
-  - Prusaslicer: Advanced Settings -> Scale -> XY Size Compensation
+  - PrusaSlicer: Advanced Settings -> Scale -> XY Size Compensation
   - Cura: Horizontal Expansion
 - E=(97.25-(1.25*79.8))/2=-1.25mm - horizontal expansion mm
   - Use this number directly in slicer